 Some favor the large ones which are great for stuffing.
 You can clean the large ones the same way, I only recommend that you wear latex gloves to protect your hands.
-Large artichokes can be harsh on your hands.
+The leaves on large artichokes can be harsh on your hands.

 Our favorite ones are the baby artichokes.
 If you can find small baby artichokes, they are delicious, very tender and relatively easy to clean!
-Recipes for artichokes are soon to follow.
 But first, here is how to clean them.